1854books/VCRM/README.md

 Purusha, but the Purusha is not intelligent, not knowing.
 The Chit in the Purusha plus Prakriti is what we see around us.
 Whatever is pleasure and happiness and light in the universe belongs to Purusha; but it is a compound, because it is Purusha plus Prakriti.
-"Wherever there is any happiness, wherever there is any bliss, there is a spark of that immortality which is God."
-"Purusha is the; great attraction of the universe; though untouched by and unconnected with the universe, yet it attracts the whole; universe."
-You see a man going after gold, because behind it is a spark of the Purusha though mixed up with a good deal of dirt.
+“Wherever there is any happiness, wherever there is any bliss, there is a spark of that immortality which is God.“ “Purusha is the; great attraction of the universe; though untouched by and unconnected with the universe, yet it attracts the whole; universe.“ You see a man going after gold, because behind it is a spark of the Purusha though mixed up with a good deal of dirt.
 When a man loves his children or a woman her husband, what is the attracting power?
 A spark of Purusha behind them.
-It is there, only mixed up with "dirt".
+It is there, only mixed up with “dirt“.
 Nothing else can attract.
-"In this world of insentiency the Purusha alone is sentient."
-This is the Purusha of the Sāṅkhya.
+“In this world of insentiency the Purusha alone is sentient.“ This is the Purusha of the Sāṅkhya.
 As such, it necessarily follows that the Purusha must be omnipresent.
 That which is not omnipresent must be limited.
 All limitations are caused; that which is caused must have a beginning and